This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 THEE BEST Grilled Shrimp

-Preheat grill to medium high heat.
+- Preheat grill to medium high heat.
 Thread the shrimp on the skewers.
-Pllace on the grill.
-Grill on each side for about two minutes or until no longer pink.
+Place on the grill.
+Grill on each side for about two minutes or until cooked through.